Health Literacy and Partnering in Your Child's Care

 Ask how long.
-Before you leave, ask your physician when she thinks your child will start feeling better and what types of symptoms would prompt another doctor’s appointment.
+Before you leave, ask your physician when she thinks your child will start feeling better and about how long it will be until they are recovered.
+Be sure you know what to expect over time, and what types of symptoms would prompt you to check with your child’s doctor with a call or another visit.

 Take notes.
-Jotting down notes during the visit can help you keep track of details and instructions.
+Taking notes during the visit can help you keep track of details and instructions.
 If your physician is comfortable with it, record the appointment on your smartphone.
-If your child is really sick or has a complex medical problem, bring a friend or relative who can act as a second pair of ears.
+If you think it would be helpful, especially if your child is really sick or has a complex medical problem, bring a friend or relative who can act as a second pair of ears.

 Get a resource referral.
-Ask your pediatrician if they have any favorite websites, apps or books that they think are reliable sources of health information.
+Ask your pediatrician if they have any favorite websites, apps, or books they think are reliable sources of health information.

 Do a med check.
 Medicine labels and dosing instructions can be tricky– but it’s critical that you know how to give your child medicine.
-Pharmacists are excellent resources that can help you decipher a bottle label, measure a medication, and understand what side effects to look out for.
+Pharmacists are excellent resources and can help you decipher a bottle label, measure a medication, and understand what side effects to look out for.
+Ask the pharmacy for the right tool to measure liquid medicines accurately.

 Health literacy – pass it on.
 Around the age of 5 or 6, encourage your kids to interact with the pediatrician to talk about symptoms and ask questions.
 Teenagers can fill out their own medical forms.
-This teaches your child how to communicate about their health– an important lifelong skill.
+These steps help them learn to communicate—and ask questions—about their health; these are important lifelong skills.

 Mary Ann Abrams, MD, MPH, is a member of the Section of Primary Care Pediatrics, medical director of GME Quality Improvement, vice-chair of GMEC, MOC portfolio manager at Nationwide Children’s Hospital and clinical assistant professor and longitudinal group substitute facilitator at the Ohio State University College of Medicine.

 Browse by Author